bajuwa/GoodMaowning/README.txt

 ========================
 Once you have the above requirements set up and configured, run the following commands from the main git repository folder (named 'GoodMaowning' by default):
 $ ant 					# This does the initial build of the project, you only need to run this once on setup, and each time you update the codebase
-$ ant run -Darguments=component_name 	# This runs an instance of GoodMaowning under any of the following components: maower, finder, bot
+$ ant -Dcomponent=component_name run 	# This runs an instance of GoodMaowning under any of the following components: maower, finder, bot

 Components
 ==========